top of page

 • Lower Initial Cost: Wood decking materials are less expensive upfront than composite.

-• New Pressure treated wood: wood treatment has come a long way in the past 20 years. newer pressure treated lumber is better for the enviroment and resisist rot better.
+• Improved Pressure-Treated Wood: Wood treatment has come a long way in the past 20 years.
+Newer pressure-treated lumber is better for the environment and resists rot better.

 Drawbacks of Wood Decking